*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

 The Cheltenham Festival 2023 takes place between Tuesday, March 14 to Friday, March 17 and it’s fair to say Paddy’s pretty excited already.

-The latest antepost Cheltenham Festival odds can be found on the Paddy Power website and app, otherwise our summary of the leading contenders for the big races is below.
+The latest non runner money back Cheltenham Festival odds can be found on the Paddy Power website and app, otherwise our summary of the leading contenders for the big races is below.

 Constitution Hill is the red-hot favourite in Paddy Power’s Champion Hurdle betting after crushing 2020 winner and stablemate Epatante by 12l in the Fighting Fifth at Newcastle and Honeysuckle losing her unbeaten record at Fairyhouse.
 Nicky Henderson’s stable star further enhanced his reputation by winning the Christmas Hurdle at Kempton from Epatante without coming off the bridle once again.